luox-app/luox/src/javascript/components/About.md

 We reserve the right to withdraw linking permission without notice.

-If you wish to link to or make any use of content on our site other than that set out above, please contact [luox-support@psy.ox.ac.uk](mailto:luox-support@psy.ox.ac.uk).
+If you wish to link to or make any use of content on our site other than that set out above, please contact [luox-support@tuebingen.mpg.de](mailto:luox-support@tuebingen.mpg.de).

 #### Which country's laws apply to any disputes?